Rizz007-code/Apnacollege-demo/README.md

 # Apnacollege-demo
-This is my first git repo
+This is my first git repo , Author-Rishant Pandey